Georges034302/az-function-app-nodejs/Project-Setup.md

 ## 7. Test the Function

-Upload a sample CSV to the blob container using the provided script:
+Upload a sample CSV `students.csv` to the blob container using the provided script:

 ```bash
 bash upload.sh